 Selling your own merchandise — from t-shirts to mugs to digital downloads — can be a strong revenue stream.
 Services like Teespring and Merch by Amazon handle production and shipping, letting you focus on design and promotion.

 The most successful streamers tie their merch to inside jokes, catchphrases, or unique branding from their streams.
+Furthermore, merchandise can strengthen community identity and loyalty.

 Many platforms have introduced unique tools to encourage monetization: